Learn about the 10 Peruvian products that hold the classification of designation of origin, which regulates quality and geographical origin.

 2. Giant white corn from Cusco

-This giant and tasty type of corn was recognized with designation of origin on September 26, 2005.
+This giant and tasty type of corn, or choclo, was recognized with designation of origin on September 26, 2005.
 It states that the provinces of Calca and Urubamba are the geographical areas for the cultivation and production of this particular species of giant white maize (Paraqay sara).

 3. Chulucanas ceramics